 Healthcare and automation?
 For many, the two remain an unlikely couple.
 The knee-jerk reaction to “automation” is to think of industries like banking, finance, manufacturing, logistics, or retail.
 A few will associate the medical sector with robotics.

-On the surface level, it’s easy to see why: compared to other industries, healthcare is inherently much more human-centered.
+On the surface level, it’s easy to see why healthcare is inherently more human-centered compared to other industries.
 That’s because health is a delicate matter and should be handled with exceptional empathy, care, and expertise that only living and breathing doctors, nurses, technicians, caregivers, and other staff can ensure.

 However, any healthcare executive knows that no medical procedure could be delivered without dozens of menial back-office tasks.
 These necessary chores take hours, diverting medical staff from providing care and taking a heavy toll on their efficiency.